 - Spring semester study abroad students should complete their FAFSA application online before departing for their study abroad program.

 - Check out the Pre-Departure Resources.

 Moving to another country to study, intern, work, and/or volunteer can be a challenging and stressful process.
 There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Student Housing and Residential Education.

 Other resources include websites and organizations that provide information on student airfare, transportation, museum and accommodation discounts; reviews on nightlife, cuisine, and festivals; insider tips on jet lag, cultural adjustment, and cultural sensitivity.
 Feel free to ask us for specific referrals.

-An outline of the Pre-Departure Handbook will be provided.
+An outline of the Pre-Departure Handbook will be provided via email.
 You are encouraged to download and read the online Handbook before the pre-departure meeting and share it with your family.
-Again, the Handbook will not be distributed at the meeting.
+This will be shared at the meeting.